victronenergy/venus-html5-app/README.md

 # Venus OS hosted web app

 The "app" is a single page application that communicates to the rest of Venus OS via MQTT over websockets.
-It uses Preact with ES6 for the UI layer and also includes a wrapper service for the MQTT interface built with Typescript.
+It uses React with ES6 for the UI layer and also includes a wrapper service for the MQTT interface.

 Its primary purpose is to be a simple to use and nice looking UI for a Victron system on marine Multi Functional Displays, such as the ones from Garmin, Simrad and others.
 This